LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/BlackMythWukongWithNewUE5Technology/BlackMythWukongWithNewUE5Technology.md

 ### Unreal Engine 5 Lumen Global Illumination and Reflections

-Lumen in Unreal Engine 5 is a dynamic global illumination and reflections system that transforms how light interacts with environments in real-time.
-It allows developers to create realistic lighting and reflections without the need for pre-baked lightmaps or complex setups.
-Compare with old Illumination solution which only calculates the light reflection once , the Lumen will calculate the reflections multiple times based on the user's GPU performance. (as shown in the example below)
+Lumen in Unreal Engine 5 is a cutting-edge system for dynamic global illumination and reflections, fundamentally changing how light interacts with environments in real-time.
+It enables developers to create realistic lighting and reflections without relying on pre-baked lightmaps or complicated setups.
+Unlike older illumination solutions that calculate light reflection only once, Lumen continuously updates reflections multiple times based on the GPU's performance, ensuring highly realistic visuals, as shown in the example below:

 ![](img/rm07.png)

-The key feature of Lumen includes:
+#### Lumen Global Illumination Key Features

-- **Dynamic Global Illumination**: Lumen provides fully dynamic global illumination, meaning that light bounces off surfaces and illuminates surrounding areas in real-time.
-This allows for realistic lighting scenarios where changes in the environment, such as moving objects or varying light sources, are accurately reflected in the lighting.
+- **Dynamic Global Illumination**: Lumen offers fully dynamic global illumination, meaning light bounces off surfaces and illuminates surrounding areas in real-time.
+This results in realistic lighting scenarios where environmental changes, such as moving objects or shifting light sources, are accurately reflected in the scene.
-- **Dynamic Reflections**: Lumen handles reflections dynamically, capturing the environment and reflecting it in surfaces like water, glass, or shiny metals.
-These reflections update in real-time, ensuring they are accurate to the current state of the scene.
+- **Dynamic Reflections**: Lumen handles reflections dynamically, capturing the environment and accurately reflecting it on surfaces like water, glass, or shiny metals.
+These reflections update in real-time, ensuring they remain consistent with the current state of the scene.
-- **No Pre-Baking Required**: Unlike traditional global illumination methods, Lumen does not require pre-baked lightmaps or reflection captures.
-This drastically reduces the time spent on lighting setups and allows for more iterative and creative workflows.
+- **No Pre-Baking Required**: Unlike traditional global illumination methods, Lumen eliminates the need for pre-baked lightmaps or reflection captures.
+This significantly reduces the time required for lighting setups, allowing for more iterative and creative workflows.
-- **Supports Large-Scale Environments**: Lumen is designed to handle large, open-world environments effectively.
-It scales with the size of the environment, ensuring that lighting remains consistent and realistic across vast distances.
+- **Supports Large-Scale Environments**: Lumen is designed to handle large, open-world environments efficiently.
+It scales with the size of the environment, ensuring consistent and realistic lighting across vast distances.
-- **Interactive Lighting**: With Lumen, light sources can be added, moved, or changed dynamically within the scene, and the lighting and reflections will adjust accordingly.
-This makes it ideal for creating interactive and immersive experiences where lighting plays a crucial role.
+- **Interactive Lighting**: With Lumen, light sources can be dynamically added, moved, or altered within a scene, with the lighting and reflections adjusting in real-time.
+This makes Lumen ideal for creating interactive and immersive experiences where lighting plays a crucial role.

-**Example Use Cases in  [Black Myth: Wukong]**
+#### Lumen Use Cases Example in *Black Myth: Wukong*

 In the game we can see how the key feature are applied: